KevinMidboe/torrent_search/README.md

 If you have a site you want to add support to please contact me or fork this repository and create a pull request!
 If there are any other questions please don't hesitate to ask or add to this project.

-This is one of our ways we index torrents.
-We use jackett's torznab indexing to seach for multiple indexers at once.

 ## Table of Contents

 * [Setup a Virtual Environment](#setup_a_virtual_environment)